0xSero/partisia-docs/docs/synaps.md

 2. Ctrl+Shift+i (To inspect page)
 3. Click Networks (refresh page)
 4. Click Fetch XHR
-5. Click the partisia bucket
+5. Click the Partisia bucket
 6. Copy session ID

 Copy and save your session ID for later use.